noneda/noneda/README.md

 <br clear="both">

-<p align="right">I'm a software developer from **Colombia**, with a strong interest in **web development, deep learning, and cybersecurity**.
+<p align="right">I'm a software developer from <b>Colombia</b>, with a strong interest in <b>web development, deep learning, and cybersecurity</b>.
 I love exploring new technologies, solving challenges, and contributing to open-source projects.</p>

 ###